envris/research-handbook/_methods/multivariate-testing.md

 <section class="method--section method--section--government-considerations" markdown="1" >

-## Considerations for use in government
+## Considerations for use in DAWE

-No PRA implications.
-No one asks the users questions, so the PRA does not apply.
-See the methods for <a href="/fundamentals/recruiting/#recruiting" class="usa-link">Recruiting</a> and <a href="/fundamentals/privacy/#privacy" class="usa-link">Privacy</a> for more tips on taking input from the public.
+The department adheres to the National Health and Medical Research Council (NHMRC) Guidelines, the Australian Privacy Principles (APPs) and the Privacy Act 1988.
+If you are using this research method, these guidelines and legislation may apply.
+Please seek assistance from the ResearchOps Team if further information or advice is required.
+You can contact us at: ResearchOps@awe.gov.au
 </section>